How is Berkeley Humane funded?

 What is included in your adoption fees?

-Every animal that is adopted from Berkeley Humane has received a thorough medical examination, preventive care, and treatment for any medical conditions that are discovered.
+Every animal adopted from Berkeley Humane has received a thorough medical examination, preventive care, and treatment for any medical conditions that are discovered.
 In our care, the animals also receive good nutrition, enrichment, exercise, training and socialization.
-As you can imagine, it can be quite costly to provide all of this for an animal...and they don't arrive with wallets!
+As you can imagine, it can be quite costly to provide all of this for an animal, and they don't arrive with wallets!
 The money collected from adoption fees offsets only a small percentage of the actual costs we incur to care for animals.
-Take a look at what an adoption fee covers.
+Many adopters make a donation on top of their adoption fee to help cover these costs.
+Even small donations make a big difference in helping us save lives.

 How do I become a volunteer?